jabaldoo/ESP32-Network-toolkit/README.md

-Here's a `README.md` file for your project that you can copy and paste into your repository:

----

 # ESP32 Access Point with HTTP Server

 This project demonstrates how to set up an ESP32 microcontroller as a Wi-Fi Access Point (AP) with an integrated HTTP server.
 Users can connect to the ESP32's network and interact through a web interface to view connected devices or restart the ESP32.